-When Gregor Mendel formulated his laws of heredity, he postulated that the determinants of heredity are particulate in nature.
+When Gregor Mendel formulated his laws of heredity, he postulated that the determinants of heredity are particulate.

-Today scientists call them genes, and they understand not only the physical location of hereditary units, but also their molecular makeup.
+Today scientists call them genes, and they understand the physical location of hereditary units and their molecular makeup.

 Each individual in a sexually reproducing species inherits two alleles for each gene, one from each parent.

-Furthermore, when such an individual forms sex cells, each of the resulting gametes receives a member of each allelic pair.
+Furthermore, when such an individual forms sex cells, each resulting gametes receive a member of each allelic pair.

 Gamete formation occurs through a process of cell division called meiosis.

-When the gametes unite in fertilization, the double dose of hereditary material is restored and a new individual is created.
+When the gametes unite in fertilization, the double dose of hereditary material is restored, creating a new individual.